Superfields, nilpotent superfields and superschemes: How to deal with algebraic constraints.

 \begin{definition} An {\it affine scheme}\footnote{It may seem odd that the category of affine schemes relates to non affine algebras, but the adjective `affine' on the noun `scheme' is used to distinguish it from a {\it projective scheme}, a generalization that we will not need in this paper.} $X$ is a topological space $|X|$ together with a sheaf of algebras $\cO_X$ which is isomorphic to $\uspec(F)$ for some algebra $F$.

 $\square$

 \end{definition}

 Since superalgebras inevitably contain nilpotents, the concept of scheme seems suitable for extension to superalgebras.
-A superalgebra $\cA=\cA_0+\cA_1$ is an {\it affine superalgebra} if its even part $\cA_0$ is finitely generated as an algebra, its odd part $\cA_1$ is finitely generated as an $\cA_0$-module and the {\it reduced algebra} defined as $\cA_\red=\cA/\cJ$, where $\cJ$ is the ideal of odd nilpotents, is itself affine, so it contains no further nilpotents.
-Notice that we quotient here only by the odd nilpotents, that is, the nilpotents that are present in any superalgebra.
-There may remain some even nilpotents as in Example \ref{nonaffine-ex}.
-Nevertheless it is customary to call to $\cA_\red $ the {\it reduced algebra of the superalgebra $\cA$}.
-So one can have superalgebras whose reduced algebra is not affine: they are then non affine superalgebras.

-One can also construct the topological space $\rspec(\cA)=\rspec(\cA_\red)$, and equip it with a sheaf of superalgebras obtained by localization.
+A superalgebra $\cA=\cA_0+\cA_1$ is an {\it affine superalgebra} if its even part $\cA_0$ is finitely generated as an algebra, its odd part $\cA_1$ is finitely generated as an $\cA_0$-module and taking quotient by the ideal generated by the odd nilpotents $\cJ$, $\tilde \cA:=\cA/\cJ$, one obtains an affine algebra, so $\cA$ contains no further nilpotents.
+For any superalgebra, we will denote as $\cA_\red$ the superalgebra modulo the ideal generated by all the nilpotents.
+One can also construct the topological space $\rspec(\cA)=\rspec(\cA/\cJ)$, and equip it with a sheaf of superalgebras obtained by localization.
 We then have:

 \begin{definition}

 An {\it affine superscheme} is a superspace $S=(|S|, \cO_S)$ which is isomorphic to $\uspec(\cA)$ for a superalgebra $\cA$ not necessarily affine.

 $\square$